-A home purchase can be the biggest financial decision most of us could ever consider.
-It doesn't matter if where you raise your family, a second vacation property or one of many rentals, purchasing real property is an involved financial transaction that requires multiple parties to pull it all off.
+Buying a home can be the most serious investment some of us might ever encounter.
+Whether it's a main residence, a second vacation property or an investment, the purchase of real property is a detailed transaction that requires multiple parties to make it all happen.

 Most people are familiar with the parties taking part in the transaction.
 The most familiar person in the exchange is the real estate agent.
 Then, the bank provides the money needed to bankroll the exchange.
 And ensuring all aspects of the sale are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 So, who's responsible for making sure the value of the real estate is in line with the amount being paid?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Crescent Appraisal Group, Inc. will ensure, you as an interested party, are informed.

 Our first responsibility at Crescent Appraisal Group, Inc. is to inspect the property to determine its true status.
 We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a typical buyer would expect them to be.
 The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
 Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.